Blood of the Vampire: Cast

 Theodore Williams' name appears in the opening credits, but neither the actor's nor the character's name are in the end credits.
 BFI refers to him as 'Emaciated Prisoner'.
-BFI also includes five additional uncredited performers: Yvonne Buckingham (Serving Wench); Sylvia Casimir (Laughing Woman at Tavern); Suzanne Lee (Uncredited); Gordon Honey (Stretcher Bearer); and Carlos Williams (Stretcher Bearer).
+BFI also includes five additional uncredited performers: Yvonne Buckingham (Serving Wench); Sylvia Casimir (Laughing Woman at Tavern); Suzanne Lee (Uncredited); Gordon Honeycombe (Stretcher Bearer); and Carlos Williams (Stretcher Bearer).

 In addition to BFI's additions, The Internet Movie Data Base (IMDb) includes as uncredited performers: Alf Mangan (Prisoner); Mary Marshall (Woman Prisoner); and Patricia Phoenix (Woman).
-Marshall and Phoenix's scenes were cut from the UK theatrical version by the BBFC, but can seen in the "Continental" version recently restored for Blu-ray.
+Marshall and Phoenix's scenes were cut from the UK theatrical version by the BBFC, but can be seen in the "Continental" version recently restored for Blu-ray.